 As apart of your aftercare, we advise all patients to book in once a year to see their surgeon for a brief assessment of the consistent results.

-The surgery takes around 90 minutes to complete and is performed under general anaesthetic, which means you are fully asleep while the procedure is carried out.
+The surgery takes around two hours to complete and is performed under general anaesthetic, which means you are fully asleep while the procedure is carried out.

 Do I need to have a combination of both a Breast Lift and Reduction to achieve a perkier breast?

-Is there a lot of pain with breast reduction?
+Is there a lot of pain with a Breast Reduction?

 Although there are multiple incision sites, they are placed in areas of the breast that are not too sensitive.
 In addition, due to the fact that the nerves to the breast skin have been stretched out by the weight of the breasts over a long time, the skin is less sensitive.
 Thus, the pain after surgery is usually managed with oral pain medication.